Svalbard travel guide

 Longyearbyen is so far north that the sun is not visible from late October until March, and in the middle of the winter (November - February), it is dark 24 hours a day.
 In summer you have 24 hours of daylight because the sun is not going down under the horizon - also called the "Midnight Sun".

-In the city has around 2500 inhabitants all year around, and it is the centre for shopping.
+In the city has around 2500 inhabitants all year round, and it is the centre for shopping.
 You can buy local souvenirs, eating a good meal in a restaurant or stay at one of the recommended hotels.
 From the port of Longyearbyen, you will find many recommended tours like whale safaris.
 There are no roads between Longyearbyen and the other settlements.

 In summer it`s nice to explore the Arctic wilderness by hiking under the midnight sun or travel by boat to Pyramiden, a pyramid-shaped mountain, 110km from Longyearbyen.
 A former hotel reopened here in 2014 and is seasonally open from March to October and is next to the ice front of Nordenskiöld glacier.